opf/openproject/docs/user-guide/projects/project-lists/README.md

 ![Configuration form for project lists in OpenProject](configure-view-form-project-list.png)

-To change the order of the displayed [custom fields](../../../system-admin-guide/projects/project-lists) (columns) follow the instructions here: [Displaying a project custom field](../../../system-admin-guide/custom-fields/custom-fields-projects/#display-project-custom-fields).
+To change the order of the displayed [project attributes](../../../system-admin-guide/projects/project-lists) (columns) follow the instructions here: [Displaying a project attribute (formerly called custom field)](../../../system-admin-guide/projects/project-lists).

 ### Project lists filters